 A newer electric auger weighs between 17 – 22 pounds, while most gas-powered augers weight between 25 – 35 pounds.
 This might not sound like much, but when you’re hauling a sled with a shelter, cooler, bait bucket, and other gear, any weight reduction can make a major difference.

 A common misconception about battery-powered augers is they don’t have the power necessary for drilling numerous holes or deep ice drilling.

-This is simply not the case anymore.
+This simply is not the case anymore.

 Modern electric augers like the ION X 40V can drill up to 1600 inches on a single charge.
 This translates into 100 holes on 16” deep ice – or 160 holes on 10” deep ice.

 Electric auger manufacturers are constantly innovating, and as a result, they’ve come up with some handy extra features that can make your life easier.

 Built-in LED lights make low-light and nighttime drilling a breeze, saving you the trouble of carrying flashlights, headlamps, or torches.
 If you’re after nighttime walleye this can be a serious game-changer.

 Reverse gear can also be extremely useful – allowing you to push slush under the ice – so you have a completely clean hole without any obstructions.